Motor Team (OT/PT)

 Motor (OT/PT) FAQ'sWhen should OT and PT services be documented in the Present Levels?Any time they are listed in the Services Summary, whether as related services or consultation.Should OT and PT services be documented differently if a student receives a more intensive level of support?The services should be documented the same, regardless of degree of support the student receives.
 The IEP should indicate what the student needs.
-This is separate from placement considerationsHow should OT or PT services be requested?The Case Manager or Child Study team coordinator should send the OT or PT and Student Services an email.
-The OT or PT will consult with the Child Study team or case manager to determine the best course of action for the student and whether an OT or PT evaluation is necessary.
+This is separate from placement considerationsHow should OT or PT services be requested?The Case Manager or Circles of Support team coordinator should send the OT or PT and Student Services an email.
+The OT or PT will consult with the Circles of Support team or case manager to determine the best course of action for the student and whether an OT or PT evaluation is necessary.

 My student has outside/outpatient PT services - How is the need for school-based PT services determined?